ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * The 'Partial IV' parameter, with value set to the current Sender Sequence Number of the Publisher.
 All leading bytes of value zero SHALL be removed when encoding the Partial IV, except in the case of Partial IV value 0, which is encoded to the byte string 0x00.

+   The Publisher MUST initialize the Sender Sequence Number to 0 upon joining the security group, and MUST reset it to 0 upon receiving a new group key as result of a group rekeying (see {{rekeying}}).
 The Publisher MUST increment its Sender Sequence Number value by 1, after having completed an encryption operation by means of the current group key.

 * The 'Countersignature version 2' parameter, specifying the countersignature of the COSE\_Encrypt0 object.
 In particular: